-I t's my style to explain complicated things in a simple way.
-Making the subject of depreciation easy to understand for someone who has little or no background in real estate taxation is, too say the least, demanding.
+It's my style to explain complicated things in a simple way.
+Making the subject of depreciation easy to understand for someone who has little or no background in real estate taxation is, to say the least, demanding.
 In an effort to make this subject understandable, I have divided my explanation into two areas and cover each of the areas in a separate chapter.
 This chapter will cover depreciating real estate.
 The next chapter will deal with depreciating personal property (things that move).

-To keep the explanation of depreciation as simple as possible, this whole discussion will be about the most common situations and will not cover those areas outside the norm.
-For example, water treatment plants have special depreciation rules, but for obvious reasons I won't talk use them as an example here.
-If you have an unusual situation, please consult a tax professional.
-If you are doing your own tax return, please consult IRS Publication 946-it will make your life a lot easier.
+To keep the explanation of depreciation as simple as possible, this whole discussion will be about the most common situations and will not cover areas outside the norm.
+For example, water treatment plants have special depreciation rules, but for obvious reasons I won't discuss them here.
+If you have an unusual situation, please consult with a tax professional.
+If you are doing your own tax return, please consult IRS Publication 946-it will make your life a whole lot easier.
 You can download this from the IRS web site: www.irs.gov.